grzanka/proton-irradiation-www/docs/index.md

     - navigation
 ---

-### Proton Irradiation Station for industry and science
+## Proton Irradiation Station for industry and science

+The proton irradiation station was developed at the facility that was formerly used for the proton therapy of eye cancer.
+The beamline was utilised in several international projects (INSPIRE, EURO-LABS) and for the commercial irradiation of electronics for the space industry.

 We  perform irradiations with an energy of protons up to 60 MeV with a wide range of beam intensities and field sizes.
 We apply various techniques of active and passive dosimetry at two irradiation stations.
 Parameters such as dose rate or proton beam flux are monitored during the experiments and recorded.